RyuYamamoto/Self-Study/README.md

 ###For Self Study
-This Repository is to keep Source code that I was made as a hobby
+This Repository is to keep Source code that I was made as a hobby.